hmesha/quantum-object-trader/training/courses/quantum-object-trading/content/tutorials/basic-ops.md

 ## Overview

-This tutorial will guide you through the basic operations of the Quantum Trader system.
+This tutorial will guide you through the basic operations of the Quantum Object Trader system.

 ## Prerequisites